-$\underline{b}.$ More than two optional items were graded F/3 where G/4 is required, or c.
-Any maneuver is U/2.
+$\underline{b}.$ More than two noncritical items were graded F/3 where G/4 is required, or c.
+Any maneuver is graded U/2.

-(c) UNSAT Check Ride - Ground Operations.
-A check ride graded UNSAT solely for ground operations requires a progress check.
-The OPSO will decide whether to perform the progress check as a ground evaluation, in the simulator, or in the aircraft.
+(c) UNSAT Check Ride-Ground Operations.
+A check ride graded UNSAT solely for ground operations, like all UNSAT check rides, requires a progress check.
+The OPSO or CO will decide whether to perform the progress check as a ground evaluation, in the simulator, or in the aircraft.